forestryio/forestry.io/hugo/content/blog/hugo-vs-jekyll-benchmark.md

 This was the most basic benchmark possible, testing only how fast Hugo and Jekyll build the same number of pages.

 As you can see below, Hugo is a clear winner here.
-The results for Hugo are so small, they can’t even be seen on the graph!
+Building in under 1 second for sites for each test up to 1,000 pages.

 ![](/uploads/2018/01/hugo-vs-jekyll-basic-test.png)